hanxiaomax/Learncpp_CN/docs/11-15-Pointers-to-pointers-and-dynamic-multidimensional-arrays.md

 Note that we delete the array in the opposite order that we created it (elements first, then the array itself).
 If we delete array before the array columns, then we’d have to access deallocated memory to delete the array columns.
 And that would result in undefined behavior.

-Because allocating and deallocating two-dimensional arrays is complex and easy to mess up, it’s often easier to “flatten” a two-dimensional array (of size x by y) into a one-dimensional array of size x * y:
+Because allocating and deallocating two-dimensional arrays is complex and easy to mess up, it’s often easier to “flatten” a two-dimensional array (of size x by y) into a one-dimensional array of size `x * y`:

 ```cpp
 // Instead of this: